Harmful Bathroom Habits You Should Break, Really

 We know how easy it is to think of your toilet as invincible, but in reality, it’s not as strong as you think.
 Your pipes are not equipped to handle much else other than toilet paper.

-Here’s a list of items that are most frequently flushed down the toilet that do not belong there:
+Here’s a list of items that are most frequently flushed down the toilet that does not belong there:

 - Facial tissues